Why Women Pursue Breast Augmentation Surgery

 Natural Breast Augmentation

-Dr. Bohley also offers natural breast augmentation in Portland for women who desire a subtle degree of breast enhancement (as well as contouring throughout another area of the body).
-With natural breast enhancement, Dr. Bohley uses liposuction techniques to remove excess fat from an area of the body that typically has ample fat cells, such as the abdomen, hips, thighs, or buttocks.
+For women seeking a more subtle enhancement, Dr. Bohley offers fat transfer breast augmentation.
+This technique utilizes liposuction to harvest fat tissue from an area of the body that typically has ample fat cells, such as the abdomen, hips, thighs, or buttocks.
 He then purifies the fat cells before re-injecting them into the area requiring enhancement, in this case, the breasts.
 Techniques are then used to ensure an even distribution of the donor fat cells.

-Thanks to advancements in fat purification and transfer techniques, most of the donor fat cells should survive in the treatment area after surgery.
+Thanks to advances in autologous fat grafting, the majority of transferred fat cells survive in the long term.
 Some women may choose to undergo the procedure again later on for optimal aesthetic results.

 Types of Breast Implants

-However, saline implants are often not a suitable treatment option for women with thin skin and/or little natural breast tissue, as they are prone to folding and rippling within the implant pocket and may be visible underneath the skin.
+If a saline implant rupture occurs, the body can safely absorb the saline fluid.
+However, saline implants are often not a suitable treatment option for women with thin soft tissue coverage and/or little natural breast tissue, as they are prone to folding and rippling within the implant pocket and may be visible underneath the skin.

 Silicone implants have both a silicone outer shell and a silicone-gel filling material.
 They more closely resemble the look and feel of natural breasts than their saline counterparts.
 Silicone gel implants are also less likely to fold, wrinkle, or ripple within the implant pocket.
-Newer technology has allowed for the development of form-stable, or so-called “gummy bear” implants, which are named for the filling material’s consistency that does not leak out as silicone gel does.
+Newer technology has enabled the development of form-stable, or so-called “gummy bear” implants, which are named for the filling material’s consistency that does not leak out, unlike silicone gel.

-One of the main drawbacks to silicone implants is that they require a slightly larger incision than saline implants because they arrive prefilled from the manufacturer.
-Also, if the implant’s outer shell suffers any damage, the silicone-gel filling material stays intact either within the implant pocket or very close to it, making it more difficult to detect an issue with the implant.
+One of the main drawbacks of silicone implants is that they require a slightly larger incision than saline implants, as the manufacturer prefills them.
+Additionally, if the implant’s outer shell suffers any damage, the silicone-gel filling material remains intact, either within the implant pocket or very close to it, making it more challenging to detect an issue with the implant.
 For this reason, the U.S. FDA recommends that women with silicone implants undergo a breast imaging exam (i.e., a mammogram or MRI of the breasts) every three years, starting the third year after the initial augmentation surgery.

 Implant Placement Options